aws-samples/aws-codepipeline-stepfunctions/README.md

 * Using the AWS Console, navigate to the CodeCommit repository created for you

-* Follow [these instructions](http://docs.aws.amazon.com/codecommit/latest/userguide/how-to-connect.html) to retrieve your CodeCommit's SSH or HTTP clone URL
+* Click on "Connect" or follow [these instructions](http://docs.aws.amazon.com/codecommit/latest/userguide/how-to-connect.html) to set up credentials to clone your CodeCommit repository (via SSH or HTTP)

-* From the project's root directory, type:
+* Back in your local workstation.
+From the project's root directory, type:

 ```bash
   cd app/